Don Murray (drummer): The Turtles

 The Crossfires released one album, Out Of Control, in 1963.
 By 1965, the Crossfires became the Turtles, but the band had troubles playing at most Southern California venues such as the Whisky a Go Go and the Troubadour, because all members of the band were under 21.

 As the band went from high school band "Don Murray And The Crossfires" to "The Turtles", they signed to White Whale Records in 1965.
 As a member of the Turtles, he played on their debut and second album; It Ain't Me Babe (1965) and You Baby (1966).
 After appearances on Shindig!, Where the Action Is, and Hullabaloo, as well as a cameo in the 1966 film Out of Sight, Turtles frontman Howard Kaylan and the other band members tossed Murray out of The Turtles after their first gig in New York City, saying "Don thought it was still his high school band".

 Murray was interviewed along with former Turtle members Howard Kaylan, Mark Volman, Jim Tucker, Chuck Portz, Jim Pons, and Johnny Barbata in the 1991 documentary “The Turtles: Happy Together”.

 The Holy Mackerel

 In 1968, Paul Williams, who was still a struggling musician trying to make it big in the music industry, recruited Murray to join his Psychedelic folk group The Holy Mackerel.
 In March 1968, the Holy Mackerel began work on their self-titled album at Sunset Sound Studios in Los Angeles.

-During process on the album, Don left to continue performing independently, and was replaced by Dewey Martin, previously of Buffalo Springfield.
+During process on the album, Murray left to continue performing independently, and was replaced by Dewey Martin, previously of Buffalo Springfield.